4ntoined/pokemonpy/README.md

-# pokemon.py
 ## Anybody here play pokemon?
-a python game by Antoine D
+a python game by Antoine